pierrelux/rlctrl/lecture7/notes.md

 \begin{align*}
 v^\star_\gamma(s) = \max_{a \in \mathcal{A}(s)}\left\{ r(s,a) + \gamma \sum_{j\in\mathcal{S}} p(j|s,a) v^\star_\gamma(j) \right\} \enspace .
 \end{align*}
-Now the same result can also derived over Q-factors/Q-values:
+Now the same result can also be derived over Q-factors/Q-values:
 \begin{align*}
 Q^\star_\gamma(s,a) = r(s,a) + \gamma \sum_{j \in \mathcal{A}(s)} p(j|s,a) \max_{a' \in \mathcal{A}(j)} Q^\star_\gamma(j,a') \enspace .
 \end{align*}